Mike d'Abo: After Manfred Mann

 In 1968, he and Tony Macaulay co-wrote "Build Me Up Buttercup", which was recorded by The Foundations and sold over four million copies by April 1969, including one million discs in the United States.

 In December 1968, d'Abo played the lead in Gulliver Travels (subtly, not Gulliver's Travels) at the Mermaid Theatre, Blackfriars, London and he also portrayed Herod on the original recording of Jesus Christ Superstar.
 He had a short role on the original recording of Evita.
 He also wrote "Loving Cup" for The Fortunes and "Mary, Won't You Warm My Bed" for Colin Blunstone.
-In 1970, he composed and performed the music for the Peter Sellers film, There's a Girl in My Soup, and played John Lennon in No One was Saved at the Royal Court Theatre Schools scheme.
+In 1970, he composed and performed the music for the Peter Sellers film There's a Girl in My Soup, and played John Lennon in No One was Saved at the Royal Court Theatre Schools scheme.
 D'Abo also worked with Mike Smith, the former keyboard player of the Dave Clark Five.
 In 1976, they released an album on the CBS (UK) label, Smith & d'Abo.

 Radio

 In 1997, d'Abo presented a programme on BBC Radio Bristol, "The Golden Years", playing music from the 1950s onwards; it broadcast on Saturdays on BBC Radio Gloucestershire.
 BBC Wiltshire Sound subsequently added the programme to their schedules.

 During the 1990s, he also presented "Late Night West", a popular weeknightly programme on west-of-England local radio for five nights a week, that included music, competitions, and a listener phone-in.
-In the late 1990s he contributed to The Mike d'Abo Story, a documentary written by Geoff Leonard, narrated and produced by Phil Vowels, and broadcast on BBC Radio Bristol and BBC Radio Gloucestershire.
+In the late 1990s, he contributed to The Mike d'Abo Story, a documentary written by Geoff Leonard, narrated and produced by Phil Vowels, and broadcast on BBC Radio Bristol and BBC Radio Gloucestershire.

 He also presented a number of programmes on BBC Radio 2 in 1986 and 1987.

+The Manfreds

+The original members of Manfred Mann, minus keyboard player Mann, reformed in 1991 to celebrate guitarist Tom McGuinness's 50th birthday, and to promote a Manfred Mann compilation released around the same time.
+The absence of Mann forced them to adopt a different name.

+Like Rob Townsend and Mike Hugg, d'Abo has also halted tours within recent years.
+According to the Manfreds website: "Nowadays, Mike d’Abo will only appear on a select few Manfreds date".